NorDar/explainable_AI/README.md

 # Explainable Deep Neural Networks for MRI Based Stroke Analysis

-This repository comprises code for generating, evaluating and visualizing models for binary stroke outcome predictions and is based on the paper [arXiv:2206.13302 "Deep transformation models for predicting functional outcome after acute ischemic stroke"](https://arxiv.org/abs/2206.13302) ([github code](https://github.com/LucasKook/dtm-usz-stroke)).
+This repository comprises code for generating, evaluating and visualizing models for binary stroke outcome predictions which are described here [arXiv:2206.13302 "Deep transformation models for predicting functional outcome after acute ischemic stroke"](https://arxiv.org/abs/2206.13302) (along with the code [github code](https://github.com/LucasKook/dtm-usz-stroke)).

 The goal is to explain the predictions of a binary stroke outcome model based on image data only.
 The model is trained on 3D MRI data (DWI-Images) of stroke patients and predicts the binary outcome of the modified Rankin Scale (mRS) at 90 days after stroke.
 The mRS is a scale from 0 to 6, where 0 means no symptoms and 6 means death.
 The model predicts whether the patient will have a good outcome (mRS <= 2) or a bad outcome (mRS > 2).
 Heatmaps for the model predictions are generated using the [Grad-CAM](https://arxiv.org/abs/1610.02391) and 3D-Occlusion methods.